NemoAndrea/blog/_posts/2020-01-01-PDBtoBlender.md

 Once you have the surface rendering open in either program you will want to export them.
 For Chimera got to [file] -> [export scene] -> save as .x3D file.
 For PyMOL go to  [file] -> [export as] -> save as vrml 2.

+## Importing to blender

+In blender, you open up a new scene, and then go to [file] -> [import] -> [X3D extensible 3D (.x3D/.wrl)] and select the file you exported in the previous step.

+---
+**Important!** For some reason Blender 2.81 (latest version as of writing this) no longer lists this option in the import options.
+Therefore you should also have Blender 2.80 installed, which does have this option.
+If you import and then save the blender file, you can open this file up in 2.81 no problem.

+---

+Now you can simply sit back and wait for blender to load the surface.
+Depending on the model, this may take a while.
+I recall one particularly large structure taking about 10 minutes on my device.
+Once it's loaded, save the file.
+Now you are good to go!
+Now that you have the surface in a blender file, opening times will be much faster and you start working blender magic.

+If you want multiple structures in the same blender file, you can simply do this process for your different proteins, and ctrl-c ctrl-v one structure from one file to the other (if you have both open in different windows).
+Depending on the size this may take a few seconds to do.